 How To Make Transparent Soap Base: The Recipe

-You may also experiment, by inserting this recipe into Mendrulandia and play with the quantities, you will be able to see how they influence the different soap properties and get what you wish for.
+You can of course experiment by changing the recipe, inserting the ingredients and quantities into Mendrulandia, a quite complete soap calculator, and play with the quantities.
+You will be able to see how ingredients influence the different soap properties and get what you wish for.
 Then try your new recipe at home and see how it goes 🙂

 With this soap base you can make quite cute soaps for gifts, and all made by yourself from scratch!!!
 Try this recipe at home and enjoy your soaps!!